 He discovered that the good news was, not only the sacrificial death of Christ on the cross as payment for his sins (which is great news), but he also discovered that Christ’s perfect life of obedience to His Father was imputed to his account.

-Over the last year, the more I have meditated on and understood what Jesus really provided for me through His finished work, the less I have been willing to allow the devil to continue burying me under condemnation.
+Over the past nearly 10 years, the more I’ve meditated on and understood what Jesus really provided for me through His finished work, the less I have been willing to allow the devil to continue burying me under condemnation.
 I started seeing condemnation for what it really was, which was me dishonoring Jesus’ finished work.
 It was me trying to pay for, or at least add to, what Jesus already paid for at the cross on my behalf.
 That’s actually self-righteousness.

-The perfect, sinless Son of God was judged for all the sins of the world, giving those who would place their trust in Him an opportunity for a brand new life.
-Not only was He condemned in our place, but He offered Himself up willingly out of love for His Father and out of love for us.
+The perfect, sinless Son of God willingly took the judgement for all the sins of the world, giving those who would place their trust in Him an opportunity for a brand new life.
 Doesn’t that make you want to give Jesus the biggest hug ever and cast your crowns at His feet the minute you see Him?
 It does me!

 But, this is only half of the Gospel and the half that we most often hear.
 In the same way that our sins were taken from us and placed into Christ’s account, the righteousness of Christ is put to our account when we believe in Him.
 We are credited with the righteousness of Christ.
 We are reckoned to be righteous.
 On this basis, we are justified – declared to be righteous.

 As I said before, the more understanding I have gotten on this, the more I think, There is no way I am messing with guilt and condemnation after what Jesus went through on my behalf.

 Look at this amazing scripture explaining the beautiful exchange Jesus made with us:

 2 Corinthians 5:21

 For God made Christ, who never sinned, to be the offering for our sin so that we could be made right with God through Christ.
 (NLT)